-Dental veneer is a tooth restoration technique.
-Veneers are a thin shell that dentists use to cover the front side of a tooth.
+A dental veneer is an affordable tooth restoration technique service in Brisbane being is a thin shell that dentists use to cover the front side of a tooth.

 Dental veneers can greatly enhance the appearance of your teeth.
 They also provide extra protection for your teeth and are aesthetically pleasing.
 You can see dental veneers before and after photos here.

 Dental Veneers Number of Visits

-Having dental veneers put on is normally a two to four visit process (including the consultation).
-The procedure itself can be completed in two or three appointments at our Brisbane dental clinic over a week or two period.
+Having dental veneers put on is normally a two to four-visit process (including the veneer consultation).
+The veneering procedure can be completed in two or three appointments at our Brisbane dental clinic over a week or two.

 Once the teeth are prepared and the veneers are fabricated, your dentist places the veneers on the tooth’s surface and then ensures optimum alignment of the new veneers with the gum line.

 Durability of Dental Veneers

 Veneers are thin shells, and porcelain is a brittle material.
 To prevent veneers from chipping off during normal chewing of food, dentists position veneers such that you cannot bite onto your veneers directly.

 Dental Veneers Can Strengthen Tooth Structure

 Dental veneers are not generally painful because removing your front tooth enamel can be done under local anaesthesia.

 Dental Porcelain Veneers - Preparation

-To prepare the tooth for porcelain veneer, the dentist removes 0.3 to 0.7 mm of enamel from the tooth.
+To prepare the tooth for a porcelain veneer, the dentist removes 0.3 to 0.7 mm of enamel from the tooth.
 This is almost equivalent to the thickness of the veneer to be added to the tooth surface.

 Removal is primarily from the facial and incisal surfaces of the enamel.
 Then they will take an impression, the impression is sent out to a Laboratory, and they will place an order with the lab to fabricate the veneer.